Sam Mendes: Style and themes

 Much of his film directing techniques were informed by his background in theatre, which consisted of meticulous attention to detail, slow pacing, pictorialist composition, close collaborations with actors, use of tranquil atmosphere, periods of wordless visual storytelling, and long takes.
-Even though he was widely known for his use of long takes in Spectre and 1917, he has used them since American Beauty.
 His first two films established a reputation for him of utilising a visual style that was considered formalist and classical, preferring to shoot and stage scenes with theatrical-style mise-en-scene and use of chiaroscuro.
 His third film, Jarhead, which would mark the first of a long-time collaboration between him and cinematographer Roger Deakins, served as a stylistic departure from the former two films as it relied heavily on a grittier feel with improvised dialogue and looser handheld close-ups.
 Despite this, it shared a similar attention to detail and flawed characters.

 Although he has tackled a variety of genres over the course of his career, Mendes has frequently explored themes of family and isolation in his work.
 The protagonists in his films are realistically flawed and struggle to fit in a world that is hostile towards them, a theme that was initially established in American Beauty and would be further explored in his subsequent films, including Skyfall and Spectre, and 1917.
 The exploration of such themes are owed to his early childhood experiences, particularly with his parents, with the most direct being his grandfather and his mother serving as inspirations for the characters of Schofield and Hilary Small in 1917 and Empire of Light, respectively.

 In an interview in 2014, Mendes explained his reasoning for exploring such themes: "If you are doing a play or a film, you have to have a secret way in if you are directing it.
 Sometimes it’s big things.
 American Beauty, for me, was about my adolescence.
 Road to Perdition was about my childhood.
 Skyfall was about middle-age and mortality."

 Personal life

 Mendes has been married to British Classical musician Alison Balsom since 5 January 2017.
 Their daughter was born in September 2017.
-Mendes has a son, actor Joe Anders, born on 22 December 2003, from his first marriage to actress Kate Winslet, and a stepson born in March 2010 from Balsom's previous relationship with conductor Edward Gardner.
+Mendes has a son, actor Joe Anders, born on 22 December 2003, from his marriage to actress Kate Winslet, and a stepson born in March 2010 from Balsom's previous relationship with conductor Edward Gardner.
 Mendes had a stepdaughter, Mia Threapleton, from Winslet's first marriage to filmmaker Jim Threapleton.

 Mendes was appointed a Knight Bachelor in the 2020 New Years Honours List for services to drama.

 In 2009, Mendes signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.